 Remove a significant proportion of contact centre workload via low cost, high-performance digital channel.
 Expand collections to be a 24/7 operation that doesn’t rely solely on contact centre opening hours.
 With fewer easy-to-resolve cases to deal with, agents can turn their attention to customers in difficulty who really need their help or where revenue is more difficult to recover.
 Let automation take the strain.

 2. Use what you know about your customers.

-Employ collections-specific machine learning to create targeted, appropriate customer journeys ensuring optimal treatment for every customer at the right time.
-Use your data to inform and support agents, offering enhanced and consistent decision-making capabilities that continually optimise in light of new outcomes.
+Employ collections-specific machine learning to maximise the value of your existing data and create targeted, appropriate customer journeys ensuring optimal treatment for every customer at the right time.
+Use data to inform and support agents, offering enhanced and consistent decision-making capabilities that continually optimise in light of new outcomes.

 3. Make it easy.

 Build a collections process that mirrors today’s preferences for immediate, always-on service.
-As a first action, offer a self-service digital option at a fraction of the cost of unpopular telephone calling and letters.
-Allow online customers to disclose difficult or vulnerable circumstances easily, promoting trust and fulfilling duty of care regulations.
+Offer a self-service digital option at a fraction of the cost of unpopular telephone calling and letters.
+Make space for customers to disclose difficult or vulnerable circumstances where applicable, promoting trust and fulfilling duty of care regulations.
 Where a financial statement is needed, save time and effort by offering an online I&E form for customers to complete independently.

 When customers need or want to speak to an agent, ensure agents have a holistic view of each customer and smart guidance that makes every interaction timely, appropriate and consistent.
 Conversely, don’t overwhelm your agents with data that is not relevant to the engagement make every interaction targeted, concise and efficient.